jonathanpoelen/cpp-compiler-options/README.md

 warnings = on default off strict very_strict warnings_as_error = default off on basic
-conversion_warnings = on default off sign conversion covered_switch_default_warnings = on default off
-fix_compiler_error = on default off
+conversion_warnings = on default off sign float conversion all covered_switch_default_warnings = on default off fix_compiler_error = on default off
 msvc_crt_secure_no_warnings = on default off